S. Bear Bergman

-Biography
+Early life and education

 Bergman, who was educated at Concord Academy, was one of the founders of the first Gay–straight alliance and a member of the Governor of Massachusetts' Safe Schools Commission for LGBT youth.
 He received a Bachelor of Fine Arts degree from Hampshire College in 1996.

+Career

 Bergman's first book, Butch Is A Noun, was released in September 2006 by Suspect Thoughts Press and was nominated for a Lambda Literary Award in the LGBT Nonfiction category.
 A new edition was published by Arsenal Pulp Press in 2010.
-Bergman's second book, The Nearest Exit May Be Behind You, was released by Arsenal Pulp Press in the fall of 2009 and was a Lambda Literary Award finalist in the Transgender category.
-He co-edited with genderqueer author Kate Bornstein Gender Outlaws: The Next Generation, which won a 2011 Lambda Literary Award in the LGBT Anthology category and a special Judges Award from the Publishing Triangle.
-He is also the author of four books for children (one of which, The Adventures of Tulip, Birthday Wish Fairy, was a 2013 Lambda Literary Award finalist in the LGBT Children's/Young Adult category) and has a sixth book titled Blood, Marriage, Wine & Glitter published September 23, 2013 from Arsenal Pulp Press.
+Bergman's second book, The Nearest Exit May Be Behind You, was released by Arsenal Pulp Press in the fall of 2009 and was a finalist for the Lambda Literary Award for Transgender Literature.

+With genderqueer author Kate Bornstein, Bergman co-edited Gender Outlaws: The Next Generation.
+It won a 2011 Lambda Literary Award in the LGBT Anthology category and a special Judges Award from the Publishing Triangle.

+Bergman is also the author of four books for children (one of which, The Adventures of Tulip, Birthday Wish Fairy, was a 2013 Lambda Literary Award finalist in the LGBT Children's/Young Adult category).
+He initially wrote The Adventures of Tulip and Backwards Day upon the request of a friend who ran the Gender Spectrum conference in the 2000s.
+They wanted affirming children's stories with diverse examples of gender and sexuality to read to kids at the conference, and could not find any before asking Bergman to create some.
+The stories were very popular with parents at the conference, inspiring Bergman to publish the books and later create the Flamingo Rampant children's press.

+Bergman's sixth book, titled Blood, Marriage, Wine & Glitter, was published September 23, 2013 from Arsenal Pulp Press.
+This book was a finalist for the 2014 Lambda Literary Award for Transgender Nonfiction.

 In addition, Bergman continues to lecture and perform at universities, festivals and theatres throughout the United States, Canada, and the United Kingdom.
-His performances have received judges' awards at each of the last three biennial National Gay & Lesbian Theatre Festival in Columbus, Ohio, including Best of the Festival and Best New Work.
-In 2005, Bergman was awarded a Massachusetts Cultural Council grant for playwriting, as well as a Millay Colony for the Arts Fellowship award.
-He has also been given an assortment of honors for service to the transgender community, including The Spirit of Stonewall Award, the Trans 100 has been selected to the Toronto Arts Council Leaders Lab for his work in equity in the arts, and similar.